 Associate Reporter, Children and the Law

-Richard J. Bonnie is Harrison Foundation Professor of Law and Medicine, Professor of Public Policy, Professor of Psychiatry and Neurobehavioral Sciences, and Director of the Institute of Law, Psychiatry and Public Policy at the University of Virginia.
+Richard J. Bonnie is Harrison Foundation Professor of Medicine and Law Emeritus at the University of Virginia School of Law, having retired from teaching in 2023.
+He formerly served as director of the Institute of Law, Psychiatry and Public Policy at the University of Virginia.
 He teaches and writes about health law and policy, bioethics, criminal law, and public policies relating to mental health, substance abuse, and public health.
 He has co-authored leading textbooks on criminal law and public health law.

 Emily Buss